rauf-mifteev/AIPND_Image_Classifier/README.md

-# Udacity-AIPND
-Udacity AI Programming with Python Nanodegree
+# Image Classifier Project for Udacity AI Programming with Python Nanodegree